-If, following the occurrence of a Benchmark Event, no Successor Reference Rate or Alternative Reference Rate is determined, the ultimate fallback for determining the Rate of Interest for a particular Interest Period or Interest Accrual Period (as applicable) may result in the Rate of Interest for the last preceding Interest Period or Interest Accrual Period (as applicable) being used.
+In certain circumstances, the ultimate fallback for determining the Rate of Interest for a particular Interest Period or Interest Accrual Period (as applicable) may result in the Rate of Interest for the last preceding Interest Period or Interest Accrual Period (as applicable) being used.
 This may result in the effective application of a fixed rate for Floating Rate Notes based on the rate which was last observed on the Relevant Screen Page for the purposes of determining the Rate of Interest in respect of an Interest Period or an Interest Accrual Period (as applicable).
 In addition, due to the uncertainty concerning the availability of Successor Reference Rates and Alternative Reference Rates, the relevant fallback provisions may not operate as intended at the relevant time.